Earthquake would trigger 20-foot tsunami in Seattle within 3 minutes: state report

-A tsunami triggered by a major earthquake beneath Puget Sound would arrive at our shores sooner and reach further inland than previously understood, according to a study published Thursday by the Washington Department of Natural Resources.
+A tsunami triggered by a major earthquake beneath Puget Sound would arrive at our shores sooner and reach farther inland than previously understood, according to a study published Thursday by the Washington State Department of Natural Resources.

 Models showed a tsunami following a magnitude 7.5 quake would inundate Seattle’s shoreline under more than 20 feet of water, and reach parts of Bainbridge Island, Elliott Bay and Alki Point within three minutes.